-Claims for excessive force and police brutality start any
+We handle claims for excessive force and police brutality.
+These can start out in any number of ways:

 Getting a Recovery.